 Skip to main content

-Our view on homework is that it should stimulate curiosity and encourage students to explore learning independently.
 We do not always believe that homework should contain a deadline and a consequence if not done, however, we recognise that occasionally there is a need for this approach across subjects.
-With this in mind, some of the homework your child will be set will be compulsory, and some will be independent study:

 Mrs K Curtis